Grants Pass High School: Marching Band

 The school's marching band was named the 2010 NWAPA circuit champions for their production "Traffic".
 The Marching Band and Auxiliary performed in the 2010 Macy's Thanksgiving Day Parade by invitation on November 25, 2010.
 In 2018, they were named the NWAPA circuit champions with their production "One Step Closer."
 The Marching Band and Guard were invited to perform in the 2018 Macy's Thanksgiving Day Parade.
-The band would go on to win the NWAPA circuit championship in 2019 with their show "Over Under", in 2021 with "World of Our Creation", in 2022 with "Valkyrie", in 2023 with "Luminous", and most recently, on November 2, 2024 the band won the circuit with their performance titled "Wild Style".
-Making 6 Straight Circuit Championships, tying the record set by West Salem High School West Salem High School from 2011-2017.
-The Band is currently under the direction of Lewis Norfleet.
+The band would go on to win the NWAPA circuit championship in 2019 with their show "Over Under", in 2021 with "World of Our Creation", in 2022 with "Valkyrie", in 2023 with "Luminous", in 2024 with "Wild Style" and most recently in 2025 with "A Swan's Song".
+The Band is currently under the direction of Lewis Norfleet and Noreen Norfleet.